dubinc/dub/README.md

 - [Resend](https://resend.com/) – emails
 - [Vercel](https://vercel.com/) – deployments

+## Self-Hosting

+You can self-host Dub.co for greater control over your data and design.
+[Read this guide](https://dub.co/docs/self-hosting/guide) to learn more.

 ## Contributing

 We love our contributors!
 Here's how you can contribute:

 - [Open an issue](https://github.com/dubinc/dub/issues) if you believe you've encountered a bug.
+- Follow the [local development guide](https://dub.co/docs/local-development) to get your local dev environment set up.
 - Make a [pull request](https://github.com/dubinc/dub/pull) to add new features/make quality-of-life improvements/fix bugs.

 <a href="https://github.com/dubinc/dub/graphs/contributors">